iroll/resize_compress/README.md

 # resize_compress
 A simple script to batch resize and compress images.
-Drag and drop any folder onto resize_compress.bat or call resize_compress.py from terminal.
 Optimizes speed based on local or network source.

+Usage: Drop an image folder onto the accompanying batch file, or run: python resize_compress.py <folder> [--max-side N] [--jpeg-quality Q]

+- UNC/mapped network paths processed sequentially (single core).
+- Local drives processed in parallel using all CPU cores.
+- Resizes so the longest side is 1280px (override with --max-side).
+- Saves as JPEG with quality 65 (override with --jpeg-quality).
+- Preserves EXIF data and ICC profiles when present.